Career Included Irvine Ranch Master Plan, Irvine Company Leadership, Guiding Disney Expansion

 Watson died from complications of Parkinson’s disease in his Newport Beach home of 48 years in one of the first Irvine Company residential villages that he helped design and plan.

-Hired as the Irvine Company’s original architect and urban planner, Watson was instrumental in bringing to life the ambitious desire to create one of the largest and most successful master planned communities in the United States on the historical Irvine Ranch.
+Hired as the Irvine Company’s original architect and urban planner, Watson was instrumental in bringing to life the ambitious desire to create one of the largest and most successful master-planned communities in the United States on the historic Irvine Ranch.

 Watson, who went on to become president of the Irvine Company and later chairman of Walt Disney Productions, was a trusted confidant and counselor to legendary Orange County visionaries including Walt Disney, Donald Bren, founding UC Irvine Chancellor Dan Aldrich and former Irvine Company Chairman William R. Mason, who commissioned the master planning of the Irvine Ranch in 1959.